ONBOARDING FOR INBOUND SALES

 Remember this is about CHANGE management.
 It is not easy.
 You’ll need to build in a continuous cycle of improvement to embed the new behaviours and adapt accordingly to be successful at on boarding.
 Receiving feedback from both your customers and internal team members is a certainty.
 This feedback is information that you can use to grow with through the revelation of 360-degree perspective of how your inbound sales onboarding is progressing.
 The most important aspect is to action the insights you gain from your monitoring and review.
 Managing team members is ensures that good behaviours are encouraged and coaching or scaffolding can be provided those struggling with the application of desired behaviours.

 - Audit resources and data to identify critical content gaps

 You’ve set yourself a goal, now audit your existing inbound content resources and information to work out where the gaps are.
 These could include human resources, software tools, and marketing content such as blogs, eBooks and product solution videos.
 From this audit you will be able to identify early wins, priorities for development and funding requirements.

 - Communicate… all the time

 Being a great communicator should never be underestimated.
 Team members want clarity around your inbound sales vision and they want ongoing leadership regarding their progress.
 So, establishing a ‘Smarketing’ team that meets regularly is a great start.
 The communication goal is clarity, however we also want to excite team members about change and what can be achieved.
 In the end success lies in the execution, of a solid strategy, so energy and enthusiasm are critical ingredients in successful communication.

 Too often in business, we gloss over wins and achievements.
 Why not take a human approach and be overt in the celebration of wins?
 All it takes is effort.
 And isn’t that exactly what we are asking of our team members?

 Tell us about your onboarding journey.
-Where were the successes and where were the challenges?
+Where were the successes and what have been the challenges?